gortibaldik/beautiful-sat-solver/README.md

   - Setup: The restarts occur each time, the number of conflicts breaks the bareer of `conflict_limit`, which increases by a factor of `1.1`.
 On every restart each clause with _Lateral Block Distance_ bigger than `lbd_limit` is deleted, the `lbd_limit` increases by a factor of `1.1`.
 The initial values are 200 for `conflict_limit` and `3` for the `lbd_limit`.
   - Result: On [the time comparison picture](results/cdcl.restarts.cmp.time.png) we can see that these settings of restarts slightly help.
 I may try some further finetuning of the values to gain even better results, however now I'm satisfied with even little improvement when using restarts.

+__UPDATE__:
+  - Since the results of geometrically increasing `conflict_limit` and `lbd_limit` weren't persuasive I spent some time reading about _luby_ which is the SotA.
+After implementing _luby_ I can conclude that this strategy helps a lot (lowering the runtime by more than 40% on the hardest problems).
+One particularity which is kind of puzzling for me is that I achieved the best results when I didn't increase `lbd_limit` by any factor.
+Hence the best results are for constant `lbd_limit` = 4.
+[The results picture](results/cdcl.restarts.luby.cmp.png)

 -----

 #### Resources